facebookarchive/instruments-without-delay/README.md

 ### How it works

 Instruments launches UIAutomation scripts in the iOS Simulator with a program called __ScriptAgent__.
-Actually, Instruments launches a small helper program called __sim__, which in turn launches __ScriptAgent__.
+Actually, Instruments launches the __iOS Simulator__, which starts up the whole Simulator environment.
+Eventually, __DTMobileIS__ is started up which finally starts launches __ScriptAgent__.
 ScriptAgent is what actually links __UIAutomation.framework__ and runs the scripts, so we inject a library into ScriptAgent that swizzles out `performTaskWithPathArgumentsTimeout` with our own implementation that has no 1 second delay.